binance-chain/docs-site/docs/tss.md

 ### Step 1: Init TSS

-During this step, all parties have to initialite their P2P settings before generate the shared key.
+During this step, all parties from different machines have to initialite their P2P settings before generate the shared key.

 |                            | A                                                            | B                                                            | C                                                            |